epournaras/EPOS-Documentation/docs/source/global-cost-function.rst

 Scaling Techniques
 ==================

 As means to improve the shape-matching between the signals with values of different magnitudes, three different scaling techniques are introduced.
-The scaling is considered only with :ref:`global-cost-function-rss`, for any other global cost function it is ignored.
+The scaling is considered only with the :ref:`global-cost-function-rss`, for any other global cost function it is ignored.

 The scaling technique can be selected via ``scaling`` parameter in the configuration file.
 The available options are described below.